 Some of the Co-operative's property is leased out on a commercial basis.
 Those buildings that are fully leased are now classified as investment properties.
 The main 'banking building' is still classified as owner-occupied because a significant section of the property is used by the Co-operative for its banking activities.
 These judgments are consistent with AASB140 Investment Property classification.

-The directors have used an income approach to assess the fair value of property at balance date.
-A market capitalization rate of between 5% to 7.5% has been used to estimate the fair value using current rental yields.
+Property owned by the Company were independently valued during the 2021 financial year based on an income capitalisation methodology and cross-checked using the Direct Comparison method derived from analysis of comparable sales.
+A market capitalization rate of between 4.5% to 7.5% has been used to estimate the fair value using current rental yields.